yamadashy/repopack/CONTRIBUTING.md

 ## Releasing

-Releasing new versions is handled by the project maintainer.
-If you believe a new release is needed, please open an issue to discuss it.
+New versions are managed by the maintainer.
+If you think a release is needed, open an issue to discuss it

 Thank you for contributing to Repopack!